January 19, 2018

 Bathroom and Shower

-Bathrooms became more “broken leg accessible” with grab bars installed by Dale (Hubby).
-Also, with the addition of grab bars and a shower chair, showering again became a possibility.
+Bathrooms became more “broken leg accessible” with grab bars installed by Dale (Hubby) in the commode area.
+Also, with the addition of grab bars on the wall outside of the shower, a hand-held shower nozzle, and a shower chair, showering again became a possibility.
 (Everyone say Hooray! :o))

 Double cushions help when sitting at the kitchen table.